espressif/esptool/docs/en/advanced-topics/serial-protocol.rst

 Checksum
 ^^^^^^^^

-The checksum field is ignored (can be zero) for all comands except for MEM_DATA, FLASH_DATA, and FLASH_DEFL_DATA.
+The checksum field is ignored (can be zero) for all commands except for MEM_DATA, FLASH_DATA, and FLASH_DEFL_DATA.

 Each of the ``_DATA`` command packets (like ``FLASH_DEFL_DATA``, ``MEM_DATA``) has the same "data payload" format: